-The upkeep low cost is mainly due to how there is no official state filing needed to create a partnership.
+The low upkeep cost is mainly due to the fact that there is no official state filing needed to create such a partnership.
 This means there are no filing-related costs.
 Similarly, there are few ongoing requirements.
 For example, it is not necessary to hold an annual general meeting.

 Additionally, GPs are easy to dissolve.
 They can be broken up at any time.

 While this arrangement is simple, there are some major disadvantages.
 All partners in a GP are general partners.
-They face unlimited liability in this arrangement as GPs are not separate legal entities.
+This means that they face potentially unlimited liability in this arrangement, as GPs are not separate legal entities.

 Additionally, all partners are fully liable for the actions of any of the other partners.
-Finally, the business is dissolved if any of the partners declares bankruptcy or passes away.
+Finally, the business is dissolved if any of the partners declare bankruptcy or pass away.

 Fortunately, there are ways to prevent dissolution in the case of bankruptcy or death.
 A partnership agreement usually accompanies this type of business arrangement.
-Partners can include clauses that state that the business will continue after the death of a partner and that the interests of the deceased will be distributed to the remaining partners.
+Partners can include clauses that state that the business will continue after the death of a partner and that provide a process whereby the interests of the deceased will be distributed to the remaining partners.

 Thinking of starting a company?
 Corporate Finance Institute’s corporate & business strategy course teaches tactics and strategies in running a successful business!

 Limited partnerships (LP) are a form of partnership that provides more protection for partners.
-In an LP, there is at least one general partner which manages operations and takes on unlimited liability.
-The remaining partners are limited partners which hold financial stakes in the business but are not personally liable for the business.
+In an LP, there is at least one general partner that manages operations and takes on unlimited liability.
+The remaining partners are limited partners, who hold financial stakes in the business but are not personally liable for the business.